rserota/wad/README.md

 var saw = new Wad({
     source  : 'sawtooth',
-    volume  : 1.0,  // Peak volume can range from 0 to an arbitrarily high number, but you probably shouldn't set it higher than 1. pitch   : 'A4', // Set a default pitch on the constuctor if you don't want to set the pitch on <code>play()</code>. detune  : 0,    // Set a default detune on the constructor if you don't want to set detune on <code>play()</code>.
+    volume  : 1.0,  // Peak volume can range from 0 to an arbitrarily high number, but you probably shouldn't set it higher than 1. loop    : false, // If true, the audio will loop.
+This parameter only works for audio clips, and does nothing for oscillators. pitch   : 'A4', // Set a default pitch on the constuctor if you don't want to set the pitch on <code>play()</code>. detune  : 0,    // Set a default detune on the constructor if you don't want to set detune on <code>play()</code>.
 Detune is measured in cents.
 100 cents is equal to 1 semitone. panning : -5,   // Horizontal placement of the sound source.
 Sensible values are from 10 to -10.